 While at the halfway house, Mr. Rogers’ neurologist at Parkland Hospital had increased his dosage and prescribed 2 new medications, yet disgustingly, they were never confirmed.
 The medical neglect continued, as Nurse Acheebe consistently provided Mr. Rogers with insufficient amounts of his medication, significantly below the amount prescribed for him.
 This is why he continued to suffer through dangerous seizures.
 When Mr. Rogers confronted him about his medications, Nurse Acheebe said that he had forgotten it and would bring it back.
 He never returned with the proper dosage.

-Mr. Rogers still questions why he has been kidnapped.
-At FCI Seagoville, he has repeatedly asked Lieutenant Gibson, Captain Carpenter, CMC Crowder, and counselors and staff about his case and status, only to be informed that “they see no case or incident report in the system” for him.
-They cannot legally detain him.
+Mr. Rogers continued to question why he had been kidnapped.
+He never had a disciplinary hearing during which he could have contested his "escape" charge.
+His incarceration was illegal and in clear violation of his due process rights under the 5th and 14th amendments.
+At FCI Seagoville, he repeatedly asked Lieutenant Gibson, Captain Carpenter, CMC Crowder, and counselors and staff about his case and status, only to be informed that “they see no case or incident report in the system” for him.

 At the beginning of January 2026, staff at FCI Seagoville transferred Mr. Rogers to FCI Forrest City Medium, where he is still receiving next to no medical attention for what has been deemed by a neurologist to be a serious and medically urgent condition to examine and treat.
-Once again, he is forced to stay on the top bunk, despite his previous injury and known medical history.
+He is forced to stay on the top bunk, despite previous injuries from seizing out of bed.
 He has been systematically denied access to the administrative remedy process, both at FCI Seagoville and FCI Forrest City Medium.
-Every time he requests to receive an informal resolution or a BP-9 form, he is refused access.
+Every time he requested to receive an informal resolution or a BP-9 form, he is refused access.

+At the time of writing this article (February 18th, 2026), Mr. Rogers was incarcerated at FCI Forrest City Medium, two months into an punishment for his "escape".
+And this bogus incident report was only the beginning.
 Mr. Rogers has been sent back to prison for no apparent reason: there is nothing on file, no case in the system, and no word from the halfway house.
-He has not received a UDC hearing (the legally required disciplinary proceeding), nor has he been interviewed for any investigation.
+He has not received a UDC hearing (the required disciplinary proceeding), nor has he been interviewed for any investigation.
 This is absolutely horrific.
 Prison staff have consistently disregarded Kevion Rogers’ basic human right to medical care and have systematically refused to allow him to report abuse.
 Based on the facts of this case, his “crime” was attempting to pursue urgently needed medical treatment for his condition.
 Despite being the exact people responsible for Mr. Rogers’ well-being, safety, and health, prison staff have and continue to abuse their power over him and refuse him the care he so desperately needs.

 It is on all of us to advocate for Mr. Kevion Rogers against this unjust, inhumane attack on his freedom.
 Our current prison system allows medical neglect and physical abuse to reign over basic human dignity.
 We all need to take action now.
-Call FCI Forrest City [(870) 494-4200] and demand for Kevion Rogers’ release and fill out the email action.
+Call FCI Forrest City [(870) 494-4200] and demand justice for Kevion Rogers and fill out the email action.
 It is clear that Kevion Rogers should not have been reincarcerated.
-He deserves to be free.
+He deserves accountabiltiy.
 Without your intervention, Mr. Rogers’ suffering will only persist.